PrachiSwarnim/Uber_Trip_Analysis/README.md

 ### What You'll Discover:

   * **Global Dynamic Measure:** Just like in the Overview, pick your measure (Total Bookings, Value, or Distance) and watch all the charts update\!
-  * **10-Minute Intervals:** See the ebb and flow of demand throughout the day, broken down into precise 10-minute chunks – perfect for spotting peak hours.
+  * **10-Minute Intervals:** See the shift and flow of demand throughout the day, broken down into precise 10-minute chunks – perfect for spotting peak hours.
   * **Daily Trends:** A simple line chart shows how ride demand changes from Monday to Sunday.
 Are weekends busier?
 Do weekdays have predictable spikes?
   * **Hourly Heatmap:** A visual powerhouse\!
 See at a glance which hours on which days are the absolute busiest.
 It's like a thermal map for Uber demand\!